-In an attempt to foster a spirit of cooperation between the Tribal Law Enforcement and Local Law Enforcement Agencies authorized to enforce the criminal laws of the State and the Tribe, and those laws affecting the public health, safety and welfare of the surrounding communities, representatives of those Law Enforcement Agencies shall meet periodically or as requested by any of the Law Enforcement Agencies to discuss mutual concerns and coordinate the enforcement actions necessary to minimize those concerns.
+In an attempt to foster a spirit of cooperation between the Local Law Enforcement Agencies authorized to enforce the criminal laws of the State and those laws affecting the public health, safety and welfare of the surrounding communities, representatives of those local law enforcement agencies-shall meet periodically with the Tribe or as requested by any of the Local Law Enforcement Agencies or the Tribe to discuss mutual concerns and coordinate the enforcement actions necessary to minimize those concerns.

-XIII.
+XI.
 REIMBURSEMENT FOR REGULATORY EXPENSES INCURRED BY THE STATE GAMING AGENCY

-The Tribe agrees to pay an annual Regulatory Fee in accordance with Appendix X2, Section 13, as now or hereafter amended.
+The Tribe agrees to pay an annual Regulatory Fee in accordance with Appendix X2, Section 13.

-XIV.
+XII.
 DISPUTE RESOLUTION